Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Related Work

 \textit{Confidence \& Uncertainty:} Confidence and uncertainty measures~\cite{spiess2024calibration,ye2024benchmarking} can help filter unreliable LLM outputs, such as incorrect programs.
 In our experiments, majority voting with a probability threshold of 0.5 --- used here as a simple uncertainty proxy --- proved dataset-dependent: it was too permissive on LiveCodeBench and too conservative on CodeElo.
 Valentin et al.~\cite{valentin2025estimating} proposed a theoretically grounded estimator of correctness as an uncertainty measure, but it relies on the assumption that ``if two LLM-generated programs behave differently on the same input, at least one must be incorrect''.
 This assumption fails for inexact problems.
 Our semantic triangulation approach overcomes this limitation via ENUM-SINV (see \Cref{prop:full_enum_sinv}).
 ValTest~\cite{taherkhani2024valtest} uses a confidence measure (semantic entropy) to evaluate correctness of generated tests.
 In contrast, our work targets an orthogonal goal: generating plausibility witnesses whose agreement with the target program increases the likelihood of correctness.
 Standard confidence and uncertainty measures, including those used by ValTest, can be incorporated to further strengthen our witnesses.

-\textit{Metamorphic Testing:} Metamorphic testing~\cite{chen2018metamorphic} evaluates hyperproperties across related programs or executions.
+\textit{Metamorphic Testing:} Metamorphic testing (MT)~\cite{chen2018metamorphic} evaluates properties across related programs or executions; it is a very general framework that does not prescribe the exact properties and how they are tested.
 In the LLM setting, Drowzee~\cite{chen2018metamorphic} uses logic programming to encode metamorphic relations for detecting hallucinations in general-knowledge question answering.
-Semantic triangulation differs by introducing a bijective mapping between equivalence classes, yielding both theoretical guarantees and practical improvements in correctness for code generation.
-Consequently, semantic triangulation constitutes a stricter and more principled form of metamorphic testing.
+Although triangulation is a special case of MT, it significantly differs from typical MT approaches in its formal requirements (\Cref{def:triangulation}), dissociative transformations and bijection-inducing properties.
+In our evaluation, \toolName significantly outperformed a metamorphic approach by Wang et al.~\cite{wang2024validating} that applies non-dissociative transformations (paraphrasing).

+\textit{Dual Learning:} Dual learning~\cite{he2016dual,dognin2020dualtkb} exploits intrinsic task symmetry, such as English-French translation, to form a feedback mechanism for enhanced learning.
+Our work differs in that we use problem inversion to decorrelate model errors, rather than providing reinforcement learning feedback, and we identified and theoretically justified requirements for effectively reducing hallucinations.
+These ideas can be potentially applied to dual learning for code models.